A Guide to Ischia – Hotels & Ferries

 Best Time to Visit Ischia

-The island picks up steam throughout the months of July & August when the whole of Europe & North America descends on the continent.
-If you’re planning on visiting the thermal spas of Ischia, you could really visit any time of the year.
+The island picks up steam throughout the months of July & August when the whole of Europe & North America seemingly descends upon the continent of Europe.
+If you’re planning on visiting the thermal spas of Ischia, you could really visit any time of the year, but on the shoulder season would offer a much quieter and relaxing experience.
+Consider the months of May, September & October.

 Is Ischia Expensive?